fossid-ab/workbench-api-samples/README.md

 python3 scan-archiver.py
 ```

-To specify the minimum age (in months) of scans to archive, use the `--months` option.
+To specify the age (in months) of scans to archive, use the `--months` option.
 This default to 12.

 ``` python
 python3 scan-archiver.py --months 12